Gabriel-Lewis/ThinkPiece/README.md

 **A Picture is worth a thousand words**

 Users can easily upload images in their story.
-The file input's success calls an ajax request to store the image on imgur.
+The file input's success calls an ajax request to store the image on Imgur.

 ## Technical Details